Shopify/ui-extensions/packages/ui-extensions/src/surfaces/admin/components/Link/README.md

 When `href` is set the expected HTML element is an anchor element `<a href="#">View email settings</a>`

-When `onClick` is set, the expected HTML element is a button element `<button type="button">Edit</button>`
+When `onPress` or `onClick` are set, the expected HTML element is a button element `<button type="button">Edit</button>`